This post may contain affiliate links. Read our disclosure policy.

 How to Make Dairy-Free Eggnog

-Pour the eggnog back into the saucepan stir over medium-low heat until it reaches 160°F (a safe temperature for homemade eggnog).
+Step 4.
+Heat the Eggnog.
+Pour the eggnog back into the saucepan and add the spices.
+Cook over medium-low heat until it reaches 160°F (a safe temperature for homemade eggnog).

-Remove it form the heat, strain it through a mesh seive, and cool to room temperature.
+Step 6.
+Strain and Chill.
+Strain it through a mesh seive, and cool to room temperature.
 Transfer it to a jar or pitcher, cover, and refrigerate to chill for 2-3 hours or overnight.
-Serve non-alcoholic or spike it with dark rum.
-Finish it with fresh ground nutmeg and enjoy!

 Expert Recipe Tips

-• Use fresh ground nutmeg: Hold a citrus zester over the top of the cup of dairy free eggnog and grate it back and forth to sprinkle on top.
-You can also use a special spice grinder.
-You can purchase organic whole nutmeg on Amazon!
+- Use fresh ground nutmeg: Hold a citrus zester over the top of the cup of dairy free eggnog and grate it back and forth to sprinkle on top.

-• Know when it’s thick enough: stop cooking and chill when it coats the back of a spoon.
-Dip the back of a spoon in the mixture and pull it out.
-If you can’t see any of the spoon then you know it’s done.
+- Know when it’s thick enough: stop cooking and chill when it coats the back of a spoon.

 Serving Suggestions

-Serve eggnog chilled in your favorite fancy mug, coffee mug or really any glass (like a mason jar!).
-Top with fresh ground nutmeg (already ground works too) and add a cinnamon stick.
+Mocktail: Serve eggnog chilled in your favorite fancy mug, coffee mug or wine glass with a cinnamon sugar rim.
+Top it with dairy free whipped cream, fresh nutmeg, and a cinnamon stick.

 The best alcohol to spike your eggnog is rum, brandy or bourbon.
 My first choice would be a brandy, but I also love a spiced rum because it’s more subtle and goes well with the eggnog spices.